-2020 to 27% in January 2021.212 Particular issues include: Social isolation disproportionately affected working age adults who live alone, the poor and people in rented accommodation Jobs and financial losses have increased during the pandemic Loss of regular coping mechanisms to relieve anxiety, like taking regular exercise, easy access to outdoor space and seeing friends and family 213 Bereavement has affected many people.
-Additionally, there has been limited ability to spend time with loved ones and have the usual funeral arrangements, disrupting grieving processes214 Work-related stress and trauma, particularly for those working in frontline/ essential roles during the loneliness and decreases in physical activity.
-However, overall levels are lower than those reported by younger adults, and these have been consistently low for the last five years.
-219 The Understanding Society cohort, study however suggests that, among people aged 55 and over there was no evidence of a change in mental health and wellbeing due to Covid.
-220 Restrictions have increased challenges for carers216 Damaging or taking away their support structures of people with long-term mental health issues by.217 Adults with a learning disability were at even greater risk of dying than those with a physical disability.
-Many disabled people also experienced a decline in health due to cancellations of treatment, reduced access to health care, or a worsening of conditions from a drop in physical activity and were six times more likely to report feeling depressed than the general public (in June 2020).
-218
+2020 to 27% in January 2021.212 Particular issues include:

+- Social isolation disproportionately affected working age adults who live alone, the poor and people in rented accommodation - Jobs and financial losses have increased during the pandemic - Loss of regular coping mechanisms to relieve anxiety, like taking regular exercise, easy access to outdoor space and seeing friends and family 213 - Bereavement has affected many people.
+Additionally, there has been limited ability to spend time with loved ones and have the usual funeral arrangements, disrupting grieving processes214 - Work-related stress and trauma, particularly for those working in frontline/ essential roles during the pandemic, is a risk for posttraumatic stress disorder215 - Restrictions have increased challenges for carers216 - Damaging or taking away their support structures of people with long-term mental health issues by.217 loneliness and decreases in physical activity.
+However, overall levels are lower than those reported by younger adults, and these have been consistently low for the last five years.219

+Adults with a learning disability were at even greater risk of dying than those with a physical disability.
+Many disabled people also experienced a decline in health due to cancellations of treatment, reduced access to health care, or a worsening of conditions from a drop in physical activity and were six times more likely to report feeling depressed than the general public (in June 2020).218